olegnck404/SnakeGame/README.md

 This Snake game implementation was created as a learning exercise and is based on the classic Snake game concept.

+*This game was written with love and pain for a coursework on programming by Oleg Dyadechko, who stayed up all night to make.*

 Enjoy playing the game!